Updated on October 3rd, 2022 by Quinn Mohammed

 Valuation & Expected Returns

-Sysco is expected to produce adjusted earnings-per-share of $4.20 in fiscal 2023.
-The stock has a forward price-to-earnings ratio of 16.8.
+Sysco is expected to produce adjusted earnings-per-share of $4.60 in fiscal 2025.
+The stock has a forward price-to-earnings ratio of 16.2.

 Our fair value estimate is a price-to-earnings ratio of 20.0, which means the stock is currently trading below fair value.
-Growing to this target valuation would increase annual returns by 3.5% over the next five years.
+Growing to this target valuation would increase annual returns by 4.1% over the next five years.

-We expect Sysco to deliver 7% annual earnings growth going forward, consisting of organic growth, acquisitions, and share repurchases.
+We also expect Sysco to deliver 7% annual earnings growth going forward, consisting of organic growth, acquisitions, and share repurchases.

-In addition, Sysco has a current dividend yield of 2.7%, which is a higher yield than the average yield of the broader S&P 500 Index.
+In addition, Sysco’s current dividend yield is 2.7%, which is higher than the average yield of the broader S&P 500 Index.
+This leads to total expected annualized returns of 13.8% annually over the next five years.

 Sysco should have little trouble increasing its dividend going forward.
-The company has an expected dividend payout ratio of 45% for fiscal 2023.
+The company has an expected dividend payout ratio of 45% for fiscal 2025.
+This indicates that the dividend is sufficiently covered and should continue to increase over time.

 Final Thoughts